red-hat-storage/cockpit-ceph-installer/README.md

   git clone https://github.com/pcuzner/ansible-runner-service.git
   cd ansible-runner-service
   python ansible_runner_service.py

+  Note: In Fedora use python3 instead of python
   ```
   3. ansible_runner_service will create a file called ```svctoken``` in the current directory. copy this file to ```/etc/ansible-runner-service``` (this is where cockpit expects to pick it up!)
   4. install the checkrole playbook and module